rioastamal/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/demo-app/README.md

 --stack-name "lab-lightsail-nodejs-app"
 ```

-With command above all resources created during deployment will be deleted.
+By running command above all resources created during deployment will be deleted.